 Infective organisms play an important role in triggering and aggravating atopic dermatitis.
-Bacteria (staphylococci and streptococci) and yeasts (malassezia and candida) on the skin provide constant stimulation to the immune system resulting in chronic inflammation.
+Bacteria (particularly staphylococci) and in some patients yeasts (malassezia and candida) contribute to chronic inflammation.

 People who have atopic dermatitis are particularly prone to skin infections with Staphylococcus aureus.

 - This is in part due to breaks in dry, split skin, from scratching and from diminished barrier function.